Aadith-Kumar/MEAM-517-Project/README.md

 There are four instances of hardcoded path, change them to reflect your path!

+It would be nice if we could get our Robot to take this model path in one location, but I don't know how it works

 Node: Guys,I have set up a git ignore file to ignore all the build/ , log/ and install/ folders as we would want to build them in our own system and do not want other build executables pushed to the git!